tbeadle/django-rest-framework-link-header-pagination/README.md

 ## Overview

-Provide pagination using a `Link` HTTP header as described in [Github's developer documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#pagination)
+Provide pagination using a `Link` HTTP header as described in [GitHub's REST API documentation][github-pagination].

 This pagination style accepts a single page number in the request query parameters.
 The response uses an HTTP header called `Link` to provide the URLs for the next, previous, first, and last pages.
 If you are using Python's [Requests][requests] library to make the request, this header is automatically parsed for you as described [here][requests-link-header].